concubicycle/RunShoot/README.md

 ### Windows

 This is being tested on Visual Studio 2017.
 The paths for projects pulled from github can be finicky depending on platform/tools, so it's best to work with VS2017.
+Milestone 1 has been tested and works on VS2019.

 I use cmake GUI on windows.
 In CMake GUI,